 Study 4: Static Optimization with a passive element

 In this Study, you will add an ankle spring to the model and observe the effect on Gastrocnemius activation.
-Only as of OpenSim version 3.3 can Static Optimization correctly handle the application of passive forces, so make sure you're using the 3.3 or later of the software.
+Make sure you're using OpenSim 4.0 or a more recent version of the software.

 The first step is to add a coordinate spring to the model.
 You will do this by running a GUI script that loads the current model, adds a coordinate spring to the right ankle, and saves it as a new model.